 The factory-installed air-conditioning system is designed for 120 VAC power supplied either from the external power cord or from the generator.
 For the best cooling scenarios, park the motorhome in a shaded location whenever possible and close drapes on the windows exposed to direct sunlight.

-The air-conditioned, cooled air is emitted through the outgoing air vents (Figures: 4-4), which are located in the roof throughout the entire motorhome along the passenger side.
+The air-conditioned, cool air is emitted through the outgoing air vents (Figures: 4-4), which are located in the roof throughout the entire motorhome along the passenger side.
 The return air vents (Figure 4-5) run parallel on the ceiling along the driver's side of the motorhome.
-The return vents are similar to the air conditioning vents, but they contain foam filters (Figure 4-6) that keep dust from flowing back through the air conditioning system.
-The return filters can be easily removed and cleaned with warm water and a mild cleaning solution.
-To remove the filter, pull the vent down and peel the filter from backside of the vent as shown in Figure 4-6.
+The return vents are similar to the air conditioning vents, but they contain foam filters (Figure 4-6) that keep dust from flowing back through the air

-Figure 4-4 :Outgoing Air Vent
+Figure 4-4: Outgoing Air Vent